 Catalog Modifications in Amazon

-Products A and B (the unchanged products) will remain in the catalogue with a Listed status.
+Products A and B (the unchanged products) will remain in the catalog with a Listed status.
 Product D will now appear in the catalog with a Listed status, but product C’s status will change to Cancelled.